 Central Air Adds LEED Points

-Posted by Bob Schneider on in Energy Solutions
+Posted in Energy Solutions

 Developers are showing increasing interest in central air conditioning for many reasons.
 Ideally suited for multi-story, multi-use dense, vertical developments, central air conditioning reduces energy use by 30–50%, helps earn LEED points, eliminates rooftop condenser “farms” that preclude green roof options and become maintenance nightmares, and generates revenue.